Will India Get Impacted By US Buying ‘All’ of Remdesivir Supply?

 Can I Get it For Myself?

-“The drug is given in the form of an injection and that is why it has to be administered under the supervision of a doctor in a hospital setting,” the news agency quoted a source.
+“The drug is given in the form of an injection and that is why it has to be administered under the supervision of a doctor in a hospital setting,” the news agency quoted a source as saying.

 The ‘written informed consent’ of each patient would have to be taken.